 - ¼ Metric cup of peanut flour = 0.56 oz. of peanut flour.

-Here is the list of most popular weights of peanut flour used in recipes measured by Metric cups:
+Here is the list of the most popular weights of peanut flour used in recipes measured by Metric cups:

 - 1 kg (kilogram) of peanut flour = 15 4/5 Metric cups + 1.5 tablespoons of peanut flour.